L4z3x/khatamat_b/README.md

 # KHATAMAT
-a platform for muslims to do various islamic activities such doing a khatma together, reading articles, discussing different topics and more.
+a platform for muslims to discuss various islamic topics and do khatmas together, read quran, discuss inside closed groups.

 # Contributing
 ## how to run it
 ### install virtual enviroment